dfinity/motoko/design/IDL.md

 T*(<X>^N) = leb128(N) T(<X>)^N
 ```

-This definition assumes that a type is finite.
-However, the IDL supports structurally recursive types.
-In order to represent those, and to allow efficient sharing of type components occuring multiple types, the binary format is prefixed by a sequence of mutually recursive *type definitions* that can be referenced with a special tag:
+Every recursive occurence of a type is encoded as an index into a sequence of *type definitions*.
+This allows for recursive types and sharing of types occuring multiple times:

 ```
-T : <datatype> -> i8*
+I : <datatype> -> i8*
-T(<datatype>) = i8(255) leb128(i)  iff type definition i defines <datatype>
+I(<datatype>) = leb128(i)  iff type definition i defines <datatype>
 ```

 Type definitions themselves are represented as a list of serialised data types:
 ```
 T*(<datatype>*)
 ```
-The data types in this list can themselves refer to any of the definitions via the encoding above.
-However, a definition in the list must not consist solely of such a reference.

 Note:

 * Due to the type definition prefix, there are always multiple possible ways to represent any given serialised type.
 Type serialisation hence is not technically a function but a relation.

-* The serialised data type representing a method type must denote a function type, either directly, or via reference to a type definition.
+* The serialised data type representing a method type must denote a function type.

+* Because recursion goes through `T`, this format by construction rules out circluar definitions like `type t = t`.

 #### Memory